 So you are on your latest adventure as a travel nurse…you landed the ideal job in your dream city, packed up, and settled in.
 Now what?
-All of a sudden you have some time on your hands and no one to share it with, nowhere to really go, and you’re feeling a little lonely.
+All of a sudden, you have some time on your hands and no one to share it with, nowhere to really go, and you’re feeling a little lonely.
 It’s perfectly normal to go through this type of adjustment stage as a travel nurse.
 And, with the stressful demands of your job, sometimes it’s better to keep a more moderate schedule.
 However, that doesn’t mean living like a hermit.
 Socializing is very important for everyone’s mental and emotional health.
-To keep nursing and life balanced you should stay connected with people, feel needed and appreciated outside of work and look for opportunities to meet new people that can add richness to your life.
+To keep nursing and life balanced, you should stay connected with people, feel needed and appreciated outside of work, and look for opportunities to meet new people that can add richness to your life.

 Here are a few ways you can meet and win new friends while on a travel nurse assignment.
 They may not all be right for your particular personality, but keep an open mind and be sure to give some a fair try.
-Here’s hoping you are on the road to popular very soon.
+Here’s hoping you are on the road to popularity very soon.

-Network– One of the fastest ways to meet new people is through your existing friends.
+One of the fastest ways to meet new people is through your existing friends.
 Ask if they know people in your new location.
 This can be an excellent source of new friendships because your current acquaintances know your personality and might be able to match you with those who share common interests.

-Be approachable at work– Clearly you don’t want to limit all your friends to co-workers because that would leave very little variety to your day.
+Clearly, you don’t want to limit all your friends to co-workers because that would leave very little variety to your day.
 However, it is a good place to start.
 Grab lunch or take a walk with others in your department.
-You will learn quickly who is a good fit, then perhaps it can grow into some after work get-togethers as well.
+You will learn quickly who is a good fit, then perhaps it can grow into some after-work get-togethers.

 Once you have a few people that seem to fit well with your personality, it can be very helpful to engage on a regular basis to help those relationships grow.
 Host a book club, regular dinner potluck, or even a wine and cheese tasting to bring people together.

-Open up– While it’s not advisable to download your entire life story at a first encounter, it is often helpful to share about yourself gradually to grow a relationship.
+While it’s not advisable to download your entire life story at a first encounter, it is often helpful to share about yourself gradually to grow a relationship.
 Showing emotion and confiding in someone you trust can help bolster a casual friendship into something more valuable to both parties.

 Most of your life may be currently consumed by your work and it is no doubt a proud part of your day, however, nursing may not be interesting to everyone.
 Share on a gradual basis and gauge reception from your audience.
 And, be sure never to share personal details about your patients, or information that can be linked to a specific person.
 Privacy and discretion should always be your top job despite how rousing the details may be.

 Once you have done a great job meeting new people and have formed a few friendships, you have to keep them going.
 Any relationship takes some effort.
 Try to schedule regular “dates” or activities.
-Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even just have a “call date’ to chat.
+Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even have a “call date’ to chat.
 In a world of instant technology and texting, it is still imperative to have live conversations for a relationship to last.